acikek/ilore/README.md

 ## Pre-processing

 The `ilore` procedure usually takes a few milliseconds for the average item.
+With many items, this processing time can add up.
 For ease-of-access, the `ilore_save` task is provided within the main file.
 It applies ilore to the item and flags the result to the server under an `ilore_` prefix.

 Taking the example item above, one might have this setup: